Arnold Wheeler Kindred Jr.

 He retired from General Motors after 37 years of service as a tool-and-die maker.

-Arnold is survived by his children Teresa (JayTee) Morton, Janet (Dean) Ison, Denise (Rick) Bean, Donna (Chris) Kobe and Nancy (Mitch) Keeton; 10 grandchildren; 10 great-grandchildren; and other loving family and friends.
+Arnold is survived by his children Teresa (JayTee) Morton, Denise (Rick) Bean, Donna (Chris) Kobe and Nancy (Mitch) Keeton; son-in-law Dean Ison; 10 grandchildren; 10 great-grandchildren; and other loving family and friends.

 Memorial contributions are suggested to the Hospice House of Shiawassee County.